 These accomplishments have largely been made possible through a $1 million estate gift Walter L. Copeland earmarked to the department at the time of his passing in 1959.
-This gift—a huge amount for the time and roughly equivalent to almost $9 million in 2020 dollars—has planted the seeds for years of fruitful research.
+This gift—a huge amount for the time and roughly equivalent to more than $9 million in 2021 dollars—has planted the seeds for years of fruitful research.

 In the decades since it’s inception in 1961, the Copeland Fund has provided the impetus for hundreds of research projects that, ultimately, have improved the lives of countless patients.
 The generosity and thoughtfulness of one individual has provided a powerful, lasting and positive impact on a department and the people it serves.

 As a child, Copeland watched as his father owned and managed a small grocery store in the New Kensington area, just northeast of Pittsburgh.
 The elderly Copeland always encouraged his children to strive for greater opportunities.
 Walter heeded his father’s advice and worked diligently to become a successful attorney, eventually becoming a director at the former Jones & Laughlin Steel Corporation.

 Family was just as important to Walter.
 He lived his entire adult life with his brother, the Rev. Clyde E. M. Copeland, pastor of the Jefferson United Presbyterian Church in the South Hills area of Pittsburgh.
 It was at this juncture that Walter may have made the philanthropic decision that ultimately impacted neurosurgery research at the University of Pittsburgh for generations.